-Once your documentation is received, the Assistant Director of Academic Support Services will review it and determine appropriate accommodations.
+Once your documentation is received, it will be reviewed and determine appropriate accommodations.
 If your documentation does not satisfy the requirements above, you may be asked to submit updated or more complete information.
 Be sure to submit your documents in a timely manner to allow adequate time for the review process before the term begins.

-If you are not satisfied with the accommodations you have been granted, please call Florenda Jarrard to discuss the situation.
+If you are not satisfied with the accommodations you have been granted, please contact the Learner Access and Disability Services Office at firstname.lastname@example.org to discuss the situation.
 In some cases, we may be able to make adjustments.
 In others, additional documentation may be needed.

 For more information on filing a grievance, please see the details in the Handbook for Students with Disabilities.